Water Licences, Transfers, and Allocation

 Source: Alberta Environment

 Please note that this measure does not apply to two small sub-basins in southeast Alberta.
 Pakowki Lake and Sounding Creek are “internal” drainage basins.
-As such, they only collect water and do not have an outflowing stream that can be measured in the same way as is done for the other basins.
+As such, they only collect water and do not have an outflowing stream that can be measured in the same way as the other basins.

-How are Water Licenses Tranfered?
+How are Water Licenses Transferred?

 A “temporary transfer” and a “permanent transfer” are two types of water allocation transfers.
 A temporary transfer refers to a licence transferring back to the original licence-holder from the transferee automatically upon a chosen date.
-The date when the allocation reverts back to the original licence holder is recorded on the licence and no further action is required.
+The date when the allocation reverts to the original licence holder is recorded on the licence and no further action is required.
 A permanent transfer is when a new licence transfer remains in place.
 If needed, the licence can be transferred back through the application process.

-Disclaimer of Accuracy of Data – Although the data found on the Alberta WaterPortal has been produced and processed from sources believed to be reliable, no warranty, expressed or implied, can be made regarding accuracy, adequacy, completeness, legality, reliability or usefulness of any information.
+Disclaimer of Accuracy of Data – Although the data found on the Alberta WaterPortal has been produced and processed from sources believed to be reliable, no warranty, expressed or implied, can be made regarding accuracy, adequacy, completeness, legality, reliability, or usefulness of any information.